diyah/tree_counting/README.md

 For annotation, we use makesense.ai platform.
 The images and annotaed labels are on folder `data/train/iamges` and `data/train/labels`

-The original video for the assignment is in `data/video`

 ## Training
 Due to limitation in local computing power, model training is conducted on google colab (free tier) with GPU resource.
 Pre-trained model `Yolov5mu.pt` is used to train the dataset with 30 epoch and image size 640.